Web development mistakes

 The web is overflowing with sites that use horribly invalid, broken, and inaccessible markup.
 Even sites built by people who have been in the web business for many years, and who really should know better, are full of problems that shouldn’t be there.
 The reason?
 Ignorance, laziness, lack of time, bad tools, you name it.
 Yes, I’ve been guilty of making many mistakes myself through the years.
 However, I do my best to learn, and avoid making the same mistakes over and over again.

-Update: After reviewing the comments made on this post, I have updated the list: Web development mistakes, redux.
+Update: I have updated the list: Web development mistakes, redux.

 Here’s a list, in no particular order, of some of the most common mistakes that even experienced web professionals tend to make: